Website counter

 The Property Operators

-‘Toulon’ is a third generation family farm situated North East of Bathurst NSW and run by the Inwood family.
+‘Toulon’ is a third generation family farm situated north east of Bathurst NSW and run by the Inwood family.
 A superfine merino grazing enterprise is run on just over 800 ha with some opportunity cropping of dual purpose varieties for grazing and grain.

 The Plan